Watergate scandal: Struggle for the tapes

 On July 13, Haldeman assistant Alexander Butterfield revealed the existence of the Oval Office tapes to the Ervin Committee.
-In urgent meetings, White House Counsel J. Fred Buzhardt suggested the tapes be destroyed; Vice President Spiro Agnew recommended a bonfire on the White House lawn.
+In urgent meetings, White House counsel J. Fred Buzhardt and Vice President Spiro Agnew suggested the tapes be destroyed.
 Nixon did not destroy the tapes for unclear reasons, possibly to preserve his legacy, protect himself against perjury or Kissinger's aggrandizement, or because he did not believe he would ever have to surrender them.

 Following Butterfield's revelation, Cox and the Ervin Committee formally subpoenaed tapes corresponding to meetings suspected to involve Watergate.
 Nixon rejected both subpoenas, leading to objections in court.
 Due to stronger standing under the separation of powers, Sirica prioritized the executive branch Cox over the legislative Ervin committee.

 Nixon's legal team—led by Charles Alan Wright—invoked executive privilege and argued that releasing the tapes would create a precedent allowing judicial access to all sensitive presidential material.
 Cox asserted that executive privilege did not apply when criminality was suspected, and also cited United States v.
-Burr, in which Chief Justice John Marshall ruled that President Thomas Jefferson could be subpoeaned.
+Burr, in which Chief Justice John Marshall ruled that President Thomas Jefferson could be subpoenaed.
 In a decision that upset both parties, Sirica ordered the tapes be submitted to him to determine if any were protected by executive privilege.
 This was appealed, and on October 12 the appeals court ruled 5–2 to force Nixon to surrender the tapes to Sirica, or to make a deal with Cox.